General Map of Ukraine

-The General Map of Ukraine, full original title in Delineatio Generalis Camporum Desertorum vulgo Ukraina.
-Cum adjacentibus Provinciis, is a geographic map of Ukraine and neighbouring countries in 1648.
-It was compiled as a manuscript by the French military engineer Guillaume Le Vasseur de Beauplan, and produced as an engraving by the Dutch cartographer Willem Hondius.
+The General Map of Ukraine (Delineatio Generalis Camporum Desertorum vulgo Ukraina.
+Cum adjacentibus Provinciis), is a map including what is now modern Ukraine and its neighbouring countries.
+It was produced as a manuscript by the French military engineer Guillaume Le Vasseur de Beauplan.
+It was later published as an engraving by the Dutch cartographer Willem Hondius.

-It measures 42 x 54.5 cm with objects placed upside down.
-The map was ublished in several versions between 1648 and 1660.
-It represents one of the earliest and most reliable maps of the southern part of Eastern Europe.
-It is also the first Western European map dedicated to Ukraine itself – "from Muscovy to Transylvania".
-(Note: Compare the Radziwiłł map of 1613, which was centred on the Grand Duchy of Lithuania.
-It mentioned Vkraina, but only as a vernacular synonym for what the mapmaker called Volhynia Ulterior ("Farther Volhynia").)
-The map has a south-up orientation, and is drawn at a scale of 1:1,800,000.
+The map measures 42 × 54.5 cm.
+Published in several versions between 1648 and 1660, it represents one of the earliest reliable maps of the southern part of Eastern Europe.
+It is also the first map from Western Europe that was dedicated to Ukraine..
+Orientated with south pointing upwards, the map is drawn at a scale of 1:1,800,000.
 It depicts 1293 objects, including 993 populated places and 153 rivers.
 Along with the 1660 edition of his Description of Ukraine, the General Map of Ukraine is amongst Beauplan's most famous works.